Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

 For potted Eurekas, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+If there is moisture present, hold off on watering until it feels drier at that depth, and when you do water, stop once you see it escaping the drainage holes at the base.

-Fertilization: Feed your Eureka tree during the warmer spring and summer seasons with a citrus specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
-This will help keep your tree on a healthy growth cycle but also replenish the nutrients in the soil.
-During the fall and winter season, ease back to fertilizing once every 2-3 months.
+3. Fertilizing: Feed your Eureka Tree during the warmer spring and summer seasons with a citrus specific fertilizer, once every six weeks.
+During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
-The same fertilizing regimen should be followed for potted Eureka trees as well.
-Make sure to follow the application instructions written on the fertilizer bag.

-Pruning: Pruning can be done at any time of the year for in ground planted Eurekas except in the winter.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
+4. Pruning: Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
-Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
-Pruning can be done at any time of the year for the potted Eureka.
+Remove suckers as they form/grow from the base.
+Pruning can be done at any time of the year for the potted Eureka and any time for the in-ground Eureka, except for the winter.

 |Amount of Order||Shipping Charge|